Petri-Hub/Petri-Hub/README.md

 <br />

-# 👋 About Me
+# About Me

-I'm a twenty-year-old **Brazilian Front-End developer** with a passion for crafting projects that solve my real-world problems.
+I'm a twenty-year-old **Brazilian Front-End developer** with a passion for crafting unique projects.
 Currently on the road to become a proficient **Fullstack Developer** dedicating some of my free time to self-study.
 When not focused in learning, you'll find me either contributing at **Allinsys** or pursuing my studies at **FAM University**.

 <br />

-# ❤️ My passions
+# My passions

 When not absorbed by programming in my studies you will often find me: